sarraelayne/Lab3Angular/README.md

 Behavior | Points
 --- | ---
-Contains the basic elements: The Dashboard displays the "Top Heroes" | 20 The "Heroes" view displays all of the heroes | 20
+Contains the basic elements: The Header, 3 input fields (name, email, url), and an add button | 20 There is a custom directive | 20
-You can change the Heroes name | 15
+A user can be added with just a name | 15
-You can change the Heroes nationality | 30
+A user can be added with just an email | 15
+A user can be added with all fields | 15
 Your code is correctly pushed to github | 5
-You have changed the CSS to fit your mood.
-This is subjective, but think about how you can change the look and feel | 10
+Your page looks really good, but still has the style elements added in the tutorial.
+This is subjective, so wow us | 10